-The Lepage Center for History in the Public Interest at Villanova University is soliciting institutional partners to host summer interns during the summer of 2021.
+The Albert Lepage Center for History in the Public Interest at Villanova University is soliciting institutional partners to host interns during the summer of 2022.

 The Lepage Center will fund Villanova undergraduate and graduate students to work on history projects aimed at serving the public interest.
-The Lepage Center seeks to partner with institutions who will emphasize mentorship and can demonstrate a plan for, and commitment to, the professional and intellectual development of interns.
-Internships will require 8 weeks of full-time work (35 hours per week) and should be completed by August 15, 2021.
-The Lepage Center will pay student interns directly and will award undergraduate interns a $3000 stipend and graduate interns a $4000 stipend.
+The Lepage Center seeks to partner with institutions that will emphasize mentorship and demonstrate a plan for and commitment to interns' professional and intellectual development.

-Partner Eligibility: The primary duties of the intern should engage the methods and skills of historians to address some aspect of the public interest.
+The intern's primary duties should engage the methods and skills of historians to address some aspect of the public interest.
 Internships should be mutually beneficial to interns and partner institutions.
-There are no geographic limitations to partner eligibility, and internship proposals may require work on site, online, or a mix of both.
+There are no geographic limitations to partner eligibility, and internship proposals may require work on-site, online, or a mix of both.

-- digitization assistant for a project making historical documents accessible to online readers
+- digitization assistant for making historical materials accessible to online readers;

 - What duties and outcomes will define the proposed internship?